-Vienna (Wien) - the former imperial capital, but all its former splendor is now concentrated in the park ensembles.
-That's where really feels the spirit of the Empire .
+Vienna (Wien) - the former imperial capital, but all its former splendor is now concentrated in the park ensembles, this is a must see when sightseeing .
+That's where really feels the spirit of the Empire.

 View of Vienna from the bell tower of St. Stefan

-The center of Vienna is the Stephansplatz with a cathedral.
+Vienna city centre is the Stephansplatz with a cathedral.

 In the cathedral you can climb any of the bell towers to look at the neighborhood from above.